-The principal activities of the Company and its subsidiaries (collectively referred to as the "Group") are provision of cold storage and related services, trading of food and beverage in the People's Republic of China (the "PRC") and provision of money lending services.
+The principal activities of the Company and its subsidiaries (collectively referred to as the "Group") are provision of cold storage and related services, trading of food and beverage and provision of money lending services.

 The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is also the functional currency of the Company.